jeffjbowie/Weaponry/README.md

       * Create a random file in %TEMP% appended with ".vbs"

-      * Write VBScript payload to %TEMP%/<random_name>.vbs, which checks an HTTP URL for Batch/PowerShell commands.
+      * Write VBScript payload to %TEMP%/<random_name>.vbs, which checks an HTTP URL for a Batch/PowerShell command.

+      * Command is pre-pended with either bat: or ps1: ps1:Invoke-Item c:\windows\system32\calc.exe

       * Generates a list of Scheduled Tasks.